Punctum blandianum

-Punctum blandianum is a species of minute air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Punctidae, the dot snails.
+Punctum blandianum is a species of small air-breathing land snail, a terrestrial pulmonate gastropod mollusc in the family Punctidae, the dot snails.

 Shell description

 The shell of P. blandianum is between 1.1 and 1.3 mm wide.
 The outer shell surface has a sculpture of radial striae, which are obvious under magnification.
 The umbilicus is about one third the width of the shell.

 Distribution

 This species is found in the United States, in the states of Tennessee, Virginia and Alabama.

 Habitat

-Population sizes ofPunctum blandianum have been observed to be five times larger on highly acidic sites than on basic sites.
+Population sizes of Punctum blandianum have been observed to be five times larger on highly acidic sites than on basic sites.